Cyclist groups seek to delay demolition of old Nice Bridge over Potomac - NewsBreak

 Maryland’s decision to not include such infrastructure in the new bridge is “unbelievably sad,” he said.

-The post Cyclist groups seek to delay demolition of old Nice Bridge over Potomac appeared first on Virginia Mercury .
+The post Cyclist groups seek to delay demolition of old Nice Bridge over Potomac appeared first on Maryland Matters .